daoran/rosutils/README.rst

       the timestamp in the message (i.e. delayed), this is common on high rate sensors such as an IMU where writing to bag in bursts is preferred.

-      This script creates a restamped bag where the time writte to the rosbag is equal to the message timestamp itself.
+      This script creates a restamped bag where the time written to the rosbag is equal to the message timestamp itself.

     show_depth.py